terminusdb/terminusdb/README.md

 ## Getting Started

-For Windows and Linux, Desktop versions of TerminusDB can be found in our [Download Center](https://terminusdb.com/hub/download)
+Desktop versions of TerminusDB can be found in our [Download Center](https://terminusdb.com/hub/download)

 For development and testing, as well as Mac users, we recommend our [TerminusDB Bootstrap](https://github.com/terminusdb/terminusdb-bootstrap) installer, which uses the Docker image